Gini Graham Scott

 Gini Graham Scott (born 12 June 1942) is an American author, songwriter, and game developer.
 She is also a consultant specializing in business and work relationships, conflict resolution, creativity, social issues, and criminal justice.

-Scott received a PhD in Sociology from the University of California in Berkeley in 1976, a JD from the University of San Francisco Law School in 1990, AA degrees from Merritt College in Anthropology, Social Sciences and Police Sciences in May 2001, and M.A.s in Anthropology and Mass Communications at California State University, East Bay.
+Scott received a PhD in Sociology from the University of California, Berkeley in 1976, a JD from the University of San Francisco School of Law in 1990, AA degrees from Merritt College in Anthropology, Social Sciences and Police Sciences in May 2001, and M.A.s in Anthropology and Mass Communications at California State University, East Bay.

 She has published over 40 books on diverse subjects.
 She has received national media exposure for her books (including appearances on Good Morning America, Oprah, Montel Williams, CNN, and the O'Reilly Factor).
 She is founder and director of Changemakers Publishing, Screenworks, Songworks, and Creative Communications & Research.
 She hosted a weekly radio talk show series, Changemakers, featuring interviews on various topics, which aired from 1991 to 1993 to 1 million listeners in over 70 countries.
 She has taught classes at several colleges, including Woodbury University, Notre Dame de Namur University, and the Investigative Career Program in San Francisco.